mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 developers may also fire events when server-initiated communication is required.

-The concepts ~~described in this section~~ are just an overview to give the reader a glimpse of what TANGO is.
+The concepts presented in this section are just an overview to give the reader a glimpse of what TANGO is.
 Providing an extensive description of TANGO is out of scope of this thesis and some simplifications have been made here.
 All these topics are discussed much deeper in the TANGO Control System Manual